In observance of Independence Day, The Law Office will be closed on July 3, 2015. Be safe, and enjoy your holiday!

 What generally constitutes an emergency is any situation in which the life of the child is in imminent danger if the court does not intervene.
 If you cannot show imminent risk of substantial harm or harrassment to the child, or even to the other party in the case, it is not likely that your case will be deemed to be an emergency.

-Just because the court determines that your situation is not an emergency, does not mean that you do not have a case.
-In order to determine whether you have a case that can proceed in the normal course, you should seek legal advise.
+Just because the court determines your situation is not an emergency, does not mean you do not have a case.
+In order to determine whether you have a case that can proceed in the normal course, you should seek legal advice.

 As in every legal case, there are procedural rules that must be followed to file a proper emergency Motion.
 An attorney would know what those procedural rules are, and should be able to instruct you accordingly.

 For more information on Juneteenth, please visit www.wikipedia.com and search for Juneteenth!

 Want to find out how your divorce case may be affected?
 Schedule a consultation at (301) 744-7996.

 The Law Office now does “unbundled” or limited scope family law matters.
 For example, if you only need legal documents to be reviewed, we can do that for you without having you pay an extraordinary retainer fee that is normally associated with family law matters.
 Limited scope representation allows you to address your concerns and save money at the same time.